Date: Sunday 11 June, 2017

 Results: Will be available on the website as the race progresses.

-Photos: Will be taken by a professional photographer on race-day and will be available within 24 hours for viewing and purchase.
+Photos: Will be taken on race-day and will be available within 24 hours for viewing and download from our facebook page.

 Maps: see below